MichaelMcCulloch/ATP-Economy/README.md

 ## Interpreting the Output

 The simulation produces a final plot with five key panels.
-After the stability patches, focus on trends and ratios, not absolute magnitudes of value, which are nominal.
+Focus on trends and ratios, not absolute magnitudes of value, which are nominal.

 *   **AEC by Region (Spatial):** Shows the Capital Adequacy Ratio.
 Healthy systems typically see regions converge into a stable band (e.g., 0.6-0.8).
 Dips followed by recovery show the AMPK-like gate is working.
 *   **GDP (Value Added) by Region (Spatial):** The aggregate flow of value added.
 Look for sustained growth, stability, or decline.
 The absolute scale is nominal and depends on initial prices.